The Complexity of Conjunctive Queries with Degree 2: On Arbitrary Bounded Degree

-The critical Lemma~\ref{lem:shmin} from the degree 2 case does not hold in for higher degrees.
+The critical Lemma~\ref{lem:shmin} from the degree 2 case does not hold for higher degrees.
 Through a similar, but much more involved, argument over the dual hypergraph one can still show that high treewidth in the dual hypergraph implies the existence of a large pre-jigsaw.
-The full proof is given in the appendix. \begin{theorem} For every $d\geq 1$, there exists a function $f_d \colon \mathbb{N}^2 \to \mathbb{N}$ with the following property.
-For every $n\geq 1$, every hypergraph $H$ with degree $d$ and $\ghw(H) > f_d(n)$ dilutes to a $\nxn$-pre-jigsaw. \end{theorem}
+A full proof and further details are available in the extended version of this paper~\cite{DBLP:journals/corr/abs-2111-11532}. \begin{theorem} For every $d\geq 1$, there exists a function $f_d \colon \mathbb{N} \to \mathbb{N}$ with the following property: for every $n\geq 1$, every hypergraph $H$ with degree $d$ and $\ghw(H) > f_d(n)$ dilutes to an $\nxn$-pre-jigsaw. \end{theorem}

-Hence, showing that $\pcq(\mathcal{P})$ is not fixed-parameter tractable when $\mathcal{P}$ is a class of bounded degree pre-jigsaws of unbounded dimension would be enough to extend our main result to bounded degree.
-However, pre-jigsaws no longer have bounded arity, hence \wone-hardness no longer follows from Theorem~\ref{thm:grohe}.
+With respect to finding a characterisation of tractability for the bounded degree case, Theorem~\ref{thm:prej} is only a first step.
+In general, a hypergraph class $\mathcal{H}$ with unbounded \ghw and bounded degree may not contain all pre-jigsaws as dilutions of its members, but only some pre-jigsaws (cf. the proof of Theorem~\ref{thm:mainhard}).
+Recall that the \nxn-jigsaw dilutes to all lower dimension jigsaws, and therefore a class with degree 2 and unbounded \ghw will contain all jigsaws as its dilutions.
+The same does not hold for pre-jigsaws, introducing further complexity to the bounded degree case.
+It is therefore of interest whether Theorem~\ref{thm:prej} can be made more precise in terms of showing that specific kinds of pre-jigsaws always exist as dilutions of hypergraphs with high \ghw.

-Instead of explicitly constructing a reduction, it may be feasible to apply Marx' characterisation for the unbounded arity case to pre-jgisaw.
-In particular, a lower bound for $\pcq(\mathcal{P})$ can not be in \fpt if the class of bounded degree pre-jigsaws has unbounded submodular width (assuming the Exponential Time Hypothesis).
-By Corollary~\ref{cor:subw} we know that the class of jigsaws has unbounded submodular width.
-A more structural proof of the statement may be open to a generalisation to bounded degree pre-jigsaws.
-Note also that a $\nxn$-pre-jigsaws has \ghw at least $n$ by a similar seperability argument as was noted for jigsaws.
+Further exploration of Corollary~\ref{cor:subw} may offer an alternative path to the desired result.
+While the corollary states that submodular width and generalised hypertree width are equivalent under degree 2, the result is observed as a consequence of our complexity results and it remains unclear how to show the equivalence from a structural perspective.
+A structural argument would likely provide important further insight in the interaction between the two width parameters and may be amenable to a generalisation to bounded degree.